werken23/PronounMeta/README.md

 # PronounMeta
-Intended for multi server networks using luckperms infrastructure, only needed on your lobby server.
+Intended for multi-server networks using luckperms infrastructure, only needed on your lobby server.

-Stores the fetched pronouns from pronoundb as a luckperms meta.
+Stores the fetched pronouns from [PronounDB](https://pronoundb.org) as a luckperms meta.